dvcrn/obsidian-filename-heading-sync/README.md

 - If this still didn't solve the issue, [open a new issue](https://github.com/dvcrn/obsidian-filename-heading-sync/issues/new) with steps and examples how to reproduce the problem.

+### Conflict with 'templater'

+Disable the file-open hook in settings and they should play together nicely ([#40](https://github.com/dvcrn/obsidian-filename-heading-sync/issues/40))

 ## Current limitations and to do

 - When renaming a file that isn't the current file, nothing will happen.
 The heading will get updated the next time the file is opened in edit mode